 American photographer Sandra Wong Geroux has used photography to explore her communities for over twenty-five years.
 From a clinic in Haiti for women recovering from post-earthquake amputations, to a fading homestead of native Hawaiian ranchers on the Big Island of Hawai’i, to a study of high school football players in the Bronx and Mamaroneck, N.Y., to portraits of the everyday lives of family and friends.

 Geroux received her degree in Photojournalism and International Relations from the S.I.
-Newhouse School at Syracuse University.
-She started work as a photojournalist for newspapers in Rochester, N.Y., then went on to manage the studio of photographer Mary Ellen Mark and produce radio with The Kitchen Sisters, Davia Nelson and Nikki Silva, for NPR in San Francisco.
-Geroux currently lives in Larchmont, N.Y., with her husband and her son.
+Newhouse School at Syracuse University in 1992.
+She started work as a photojournalist for newspapers in Rochester, N.Y., then went on to manage the studio of photographer Mary Ellen Mark and produce a radio series for NPR with The Kitchen Sisters, Davia Nelson and Nikki Silva, in San Francisco.
+Geroux currently lives in Larchmont, N.Y., with her husband and son.

 Geroux is a recipient of the 2019 ArtsAlive Grant from ArtsWestchester and will have her first solo exhibit at the Westchester Children’s Museum in the Fall.